Where to Go Stargazing in New Zealand

 3. Aoraki Mt Cook

 Our last location in the Dark Sky Reserve is the Aoraki Mt Cook National Park.
-The view from The Alpine Centre’s Hillary Deck with the shadows of surrounding mountains is one for the Instagram.
+The view from The Alpine Centre’s Hillary Deck with the shadows of surrounding mountains is one for Instagram.

 Sheltered by mountains, Queenstown often has clear skies for a spot of stargazing.
 For a better view using telescopes, take the Skyline Gondola from the town.
 Get away from the lights of town for the best views.